 Short selling is speculating that the price of a financial asset will go down rather than up.
 Short selling is mainly used for trying to profit from falling shares prices, protecting investment portfolios in bear markets and derivatives trading like CFDs, spread betting and futures trading

 How short selling works

-The principle of shorting stocks is not new, professional traders and hedge funds have been doing it for years.
+When you go short you are selling a stock that you do not own in the hope that it will reduce in value before you buy it back.
+The principle of shorting stocks is not new, professional traders and hedge funds have been shorting stocks it for years.
 It works like this:

 - Fund A knows that Fund B has a long term (a few years) position in Vodafone shares.

 - Fund A asks to borrow Fund B’s Vodafone shares so they can sell them to someone else.